 Drospirenone is a female hormone that helps regulate ovulation and menstruation.

 Estradiol is a female hormone involved in development and maintenance of the female reproductive system.

-Drospirenone and estradiol may also be used for purposes other than those listed in this medication guide.
+Drospirenone and estradiol may also be used for purposes not listed in this medication guide.